AreParameswarudu/MINTCLASSICS-CARS-REPORT/README.md

 # Methodology
 The relevent analysis to meet the objective can be done major by answering the following questions:

-1.Product lines that each warehouse has.
+1. Product lines that each warehouse has.
-2.No.of warehouses in toltal.
+2. No.of warehouses in toltal.
 3. Orders trends based on warehouses and product lines.
 4. Sales of each product lines according to warehouses.
 5. Profit margins of each product lines.